tlake/data-structures-mk2/README.md

     are higher on the right than the left should return a negative value.
 An ideally-balanced tree should return 0.

+- in_order(self):
+    * Will return a generator that performs an in-order traversal of the tree and yields each node's value.

+- pre_order(self):
+    * Will return a generator that performs a pre-order traversal of the tree and yields each node's value.

+- post_order(self):
+    * Will return a generator that performs a post-order traversal of the tree and yields each node's value.

+- breadth_first(self):
+    * Will return a generator that performs a breadth-first traversal of the tree and yields each node's value.

 #### Resources:

 For implementing `depth()`, we found the following: